TheCarsonWest/nerd-emoji/apush/states/Texas.md

 * [[Texas]] has played a significant role in American history, including the Civil War, the civil rights movement, and the energy industry.
 * [[Texas]] is a major political and economic powerhouse, with its large population and diverse economy.
-* [[Texas]]'s conservative politics have had a national impact, especially in areas such as abortion, education, and gun laws.